shadeed/rtl-styling/posts/rtl-styling.md

 ![](../../img/rtl-styling-intro@2x.jpg)

 There are 292+m people around the world that speak Arabic as their first language.
 Arabic (al-Arabiyyah) is my native language, and I sometimes build websites that need to support both LTR(Left to Right) and RTL(Right to Left) styles.
 It's pronounced like that: /al ʕarabijja/, /ʕarabiː/.
-Play this sound to hear me pronounce it.

 ## Introduction to RTL styling
 The default page direction in CSS is LTR.
 If you check a browser of your choice and inspect the default browser agent styles for the `html` element, you will notice that LTR is the default value for `direction` property.
 Below is a basic example to show the difference between a Left to Right (LTR) and a Right to Left (RTL) layout.